 Smoothies and I go together like hot chocolate and whipped cream.
 I can’t live without them, especially since I am always on the run.

-These past few years since battling with a bunch of crazy health issues after starting a new job and dealing with fatigue and fibromyalgia, I have opted for nutritious herbal smoothies instead of preparing a big breakfast during the week.
+These past few years since battling with a bunch of crazy health issues after starting a new job and dealing with extreme bouts of fatigue and fibromyalgia, I have opted for nutritious herbal smoothies instead of preparing a big breakfast during the week.
 As long as my smoothie has a good mix of protein, fat, and fiber I am good to go.
 This is the very opposite of what most people do today.

 It’s unfortunate that for decades people have thought that eating a large breakfast full of refined carbs and sugars was a good thing.
 But it is not correct for a few reasons.
 The most important reason is that when you get up in the morning your body should begin the purging process to get rid of all the food you ate the day before.
 Your digestive system wants to evacuate but you just shove more processed food into it which is like putting your finger over the end of a hose that is turned on.
 The only thing you’re accomplishing is a buildup of toxins that will be reabsorbed internally and begin to make you sick over time.